Mont Blanc TMB Circuit

 Mont Blanc's massif has seven valleys that flow into Italy, Switzerland and France, each with its own culture, architecture and landscapes.
 Together, along with your guide, we will explore each of these valleys, hiking up the ridges, and down into the valleys below.
 You will have plenty of time to explore the gems of nature, including the snow-capped peaks, green mountain meadows and beautiful glaciers.
 This trek will give you a new appreciation of nature and all it has to offer.
 The Mont Blanc circuit offers some of the most breathtaking views in the world.
 Perhaps that is why it remains one of the most popular treks among hikers and adventurers.

 Your Mont-Blanc tour begins in Switzerland, where you will be transported by coach from Geneva to the lovely commune of Chamonix, one of the oldest Ski Resorts in France.
 From there we will have a couple of days to gather our bearings before we head off onto the TMB.
 Along the way the steep terrain will take you 1200 m up and down each day.
 You will have peace of mind, though, knowing that this is a supported trip.
 You will be accompanied by an experienced and accomplished tour guide.
 You will also be glad to know that all you have to carry with you throughout the day is a day pack.
-At the end of each day, your luggage and belongings will await you either at the hotel or refuge.
+At the end of each day, your luggage and belongings will await you either at your hotel.

 At the end of your 14-day trek around Mont-Blanc, you will be back at lovely Chamonix, where you will have some time to explore this unique and charming town.
 There are several activities to choose from, such as the Aguille de Midi cable car.
 Once you ascend to the top, you can enjoy a fabulous lunch in Europe's highest restaurant (3842 m) and once again take in the breathtaking views of Mont-Blanc.
 Or, you can choose to take the train to Mer de Glace, where you can walk inside a glacier.
 Chamonix also offers other activities like mountain biking and paragliding.